usnistgov/FIPS201/_FIPS201/frontend.md

 ### 4.4.3 Reader Interoperability (Removed) {#s-4-4-3}

-The content of this section has been removed as the PIV middleware specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) adaquately covers reader resilience and flexibility for different PIV systems.
+The content of this section has been removed as the PIV middleware specified in [[SP 800-73]](../_Appendix/references.md#ref-SP-800-73) adaquately covers reader interoperability, resilience, and flexibility for different PIV systems.

 ### 4.4.4 Card Activation Device Requirements {#s-4-4-4}